krother/advanced_python/getting_started/virtualenv.rst

 This means you are in an virtual environment called *“base”*.

-Let’s create a new one for a project called **snake**, specifying a Python version:
+Let’s create a new one for a project called **dungeon_explorer**, specifying a Python version:

 ::

-   conda create -n snake python=3.11
+   conda create -n dungeon_explorer python=3.11

 Behind the scenes **conda** creates a new subdirectory.
 This is where libraries for your project will be stored.
 There are also scripts to